nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 Then I changed to implement this technique [2].
 As I was reading the article it drew my whole attention towards it be it because of the mathematical calculations.
 Moreover not much research has been done in this area.

+For the second article I chose to implement the Requirements Abstraction Model (RAM) which has been first discussed in the study of Tony Gorschek and Claes Wohlin [3].

 #Reflective Report:

 **23-December-2015**